-This proven system is manufactured under license by Ancon Building Products.
-Standard sections are held in stock, enabling Ancon to respond quickly to orders.
+This proven system is manufactured under license by Ancon Ltd. Standard sections are held in stock, enabling Ancon to respond quickly to orders.
 Units for a first pour are usually available within five working days.

 The main contractor on Priors Gate is P. Elliott & Co.
 Ltd. Isolan was specified by John Neil Partnership architects.
 The system was supplied via Long Construction Services.

 Damien Long of Long Construction Services said,

 “The ability for the contractor to use standard reinforcing bars for tension and compression reinforcement was of prime importance, as this led to a cost-effective solution to the problem of thermal bridging at the balcony locations.
 The Isolan system provided the architect with a solution that met all relevant performance criteria.”

 Ancon’s connectors minimise heat loss at balcony locations while maintaining structural integrity.